0Xiaohei0/LocalAIVtuber/README.md

 2. Extract and double click run.bat

-## TODO (This project is still under developement and more features are planned)
+## TODO (This project is still under development and more features are planned)
 - Fetch chat input from streaming platforms
 - Improve local LLM
 - Write plugins for cloud providers(Azure tts, elevenlabs, chatgpt, whisper...)